-Definitions are included in the Definitions Section and are to be used in addition to and in conjunction with those contained in sections 24-17 and 24-176 of this chapter and also chapter 23, Protection of Trees and Native Vegetation, of [the] City Code.
+Definitions are included in the Definitions Section and are to be used in addition to and in conjunction with chapter 23, Protection of Trees and Native Vegetation, of [the] City Code.

 (a) Applicability.
 Where an automatic irrigation system is required by this Code or installed at the option of the property owner, the provisions of this section shall apply to the following. (the term lot(s) and parcel(s) may be used interchangeably.)